 So you are getting into sourdough baking.
 You’ve been nursing your dough, stretching and folding it carefully.
 Watching it grow light and bubbly.
-Shaping it and putting it into a bannetons and sticking it in the fridge.
+Shaping it and putting it into bannetons and sticking it in the fridge.
 It’s time to bake.
 You take it out and put it onto some parchment paper to score it.
 You freeze.
 You have no idea how to do it.
 It’s time to read my sourdough bread scoring tutorial.

 Scoring bread is like a baker’s signature.
 Your bread will get a significant look that people will recognize.
-It also helps your bread to expand and give you amazing oven spring and a lighter crumb, at least with some scores.
+It also helps your bread to expand and gives you amazing oven spring and a lighter crumb, at least with some scores.
 It really depends on what you are going for.

 If you want to see how all the scores are done with living pictures, I have a video on my YouTube channel that shows them all.

 Ad links!
 Links for ingredients/items in this section are affiliate links, which means that I will a commission if you purchase the product!